 Proof Found: Essential Evidence Deleted

-Essential evidence—proving that someone tampered with the digital information used against Ross—was discovered more than a year after Ross’s trial ended.
+Essential evidence—proving that someone tampered with the digital information used against Ross Ulbricht—was discovered more than a year after Ross’s trial ended.
 The complete statement with details from Ross’s then-legal team can be read here.

 The evidence of tampering was buried in an obscure file, deep within the four terabytes of data dumped on Ross and his attorneys before trial began (this is equivalent to 2 billion printed pages—impossible to sift through in the time allotted before trial).